-Any categories you’ve already made can be edited here by clicking on it in the list.
-To make a new one, select New Category as seen below.
+Here, you can edit any categories you’ve already made by clicking their names in the list.
+To add a new category, select New Category.

-Once you've got a name, the Slug underneath it will be automatically generated based on the name you gave the category.
+Once you've got a name, the Slug underneath it will be automatically generated based on the name you chose.
 This will make up part of the URL for any of the Knowledge Base articles published within this category.
-You can adjust this if you prefer another naming convention, just remember it should contain no spaces so use hyphens if you're including multiple words or strings of numbers.
+You can adjust this if you prefer another naming convention.
+Just remember, it should contain no spaces.
+Use hyphens if you're including multiple words or strings of numbers.

 Clicking the Add Icon button will give you a list of available symbols to associate with the category.
-Many of these are well-known symbols and adding an icon to a category can make it easier for people to find what they're looking for.
+Many of these are well-known symbols, and adding one to a category can make it easier for people to find what they're looking for.

-If you're planning on adding a lot of articles it's a good idea to separate some of the bigger categories into their own segments with subcategories.
-To do this you'll need to make a Parent Category then several smaller categories that will sit within it.
-If you're creating a Parent Category or not planning on nesting categories within others you can leave the Parent Category option as the default Top Level Catagory.
+If you're planning on adding a lot of articles, it's a good idea to separate some of the bigger categories into their own segments with subcategories.
+To do this, you'll need to make a Parent Category to contain several smaller categories.
+If you're creating a Parent Category and won't be nesting categories within others, you can leave the Parent Category option as the default Top Level Category.

 Add the final touch by giving your new creation a brief description.
-This will appear when a visitor browses your Knowledge Base in the list view, alongside articles and in the metadata.
+This will appear in the list view when a visitor browses your Knowledge Base, alongside articles, and in the metadata.